vippsas/management-api/management-api-faq.md

 See:
 [How to check if a merchant is signed up with the partner as partner](https://developer.vippsmobilepay.com/docs/partner#how-to-check-if-a-merchant-is-signed-up-with-the-partner-as-partner).

-## When will it be possible to change an existing sales unit?
+## When will it be possible to update an existing sales unit?

 We are working on this now, as fast as we can!
 We know this is a very important feature, but can't give you a release date yet.